Arsh199965/Crop-Recommendation-System/README.md

   - Temperature and humidity
   - Soil pH level
   - Rainfall
-- Uses an **ensemble learning approach** combining Random Forest, Decision Tree, and XGBoost for better accuracy.
 - Interactive frontend with a user-friendly UI.
 - API-based architecture to allow easy integration with other platforms.